-Matching places participants in in observational studies into comparable, homogeneous groups or strata at the beginning of a study.
+Matching places participants in observational studies into comparable, homogeneous groups or strata at the beginning of a study.
 It is one way to avoid selection bias (Cochran and Chambers, 1965).
-Matching designs can be bipartite, or non-bipartite, which are terms borrowed from graph theory.
+Matching designs can be bipartite matching, or non-bipartite matching, which are terms borrowed from graph theory.

 One drawback to this type of matching is that it can only be used for fairly simple designs.

 A non-bipartate design—or multi-group matched design—produces pairs from multiple groups.
 It is equivalent to sampling with replacement.
 Bipartite designs are more common, but non-bipartite designs are available for the rare case when you want to reuse a member; For example, if you use the same control as a match for two or more treatment group participants.

 In the above graph, each node in the right hand box is in a separate group.
 Non-bipartite designs are available for when you want to reuse a member; For example, if you use the same control as a match for two or more treatment group.
 Augmenting path algorithms like the Blossom V algorithm (available here) are available for creating non-bipartite matches.
 They are technically complex, which may be a reason why biparite matches are often preferred.